dcubasoy/puppeteer-theater/README.md

 1) recaptcha challenges
 2) generic captchas
 3) clicking all the annoying pop ups that screw up your automation (`.spinner`)
+4) Infinite Scrolling

+The `Scene.Extensions` portion could be made very powerful and I welcome PRs.

-Read the docs for a detailed description.
+Read the docs for a detailed description of the whole API.

 Tested & Fully Compatible with both puppeteer@1.18.1 & puppeteer-firefox@0.5.0.
-Integration with selenium-webdriver is in process.

  [Puppeteer docs] (https://pptr.dev/)
  [MDN docs] (https://developer.mozilla.org/en-US/docs/Web/JavaScript)